-Thomas E. Resnick, D.D.S., M.S., Paul T. Egger, D.D.S., Fredric S. Tatel, D.D.S., Jessica M. Mattern, D.D.S. or Erica R. Gilbert, D.M.D. are dedicated to making sure your child’s restorative visit is as easy as possible.
+Thomas E. Resnick, D.D.S., M.S., Paul T. Egger, D.D.S., Erica R. Gilbert, D.M.D. or Jessica M. Mattern, D.D.S. are dedicated to making sure your child’s restorative visit is as easy as possible.
 As with any other visit, it is imperative that you, as the parent, talk positively about the upcoming appointment and your own experiences.
 We understand the process can be nerve-wracking for you, and children easily pick up on our temperaments.
 The process of removing tooth decay can be fairly easy and painless, and we always have your child’s best interest at heart.
 We will make sure to use an age-appropriate language and approach, helping ease fears and allowing for a smooth appointment.
 Please feel free to talk with the assistant or dentist about any questions or issues that may arise, we are more than happy to explain our procedures.

 Advantages of Restoring Baby Teeth